830-629-1572 | Open Tue-Sat 10 a.m.-4 p.m., archives by appointment.

 For the first, say fifty years, the plaza was a completely open space, where horses and wagons could travel in whatever direction they desired.
 More recently, I hear people call Main Plaza a “roundabout” or “traffic circle,” as if it is merely a function of traffic patterns.
 But it is not.
 In fact, the first to occupy the big open space was the fountain.
 The Plaza Fountain was added in 1895 with money left over from the 50th Anniversary Celebration of New Braunfels.
 Protective curbing came later to keep the horses from drinking out of the fountain.

 The Bandstand (it is not now, nor has it ever been a gazebo) was built in 1905 to stage musical and singing programs.
 It used to have public restrooms and storage space underneath for chairs.
-The monuments of Civil War & World War I Soldiers were dedicated to honor the fallen sons of New Braunfels.
+The monuments of Civil War and World War I Soldiers were dedicated to honor the fallen sons of New Braunfels.
 The landscaping, sidewalks and trees have changed over the years, as has the location of the monuments, but the sentiment of community pride tied to Main Plaza has always been the same.
 At one time, the Schmitz Hotel changed hands.
 The new owner remodeled and changed the name to The Plaza Hotel.
 The hotel has since been restored to its original name and façade.
 New Braunfels Coffee shop was once Plaza Drugstore.

 That is the story of Main Plaza, but that is not the end.
 “Main” in front of something indicates that there must be more.
 More plazas?
 Yep!
 There were more!
 This generation does not have the lock on green space.
 Two plazas that still exist were born out of function.
 Butchers took animals from hoof to table, and it could be a messy, smelly business.
 They were relegated to the outer edges of town to keep the flies away.
 Market Square, off Comal Avenue and bordered by Tolle on both sides, was for the butchers.
 The tannery was just beyond that toward the Comal River, well, because those businesses just go together.
 Market Square has recently undergone a wonderful makeover.
 Keep your eyes open for upcoming summer music events there.